JoshuaLeivers/ulx-commands-for-jailbreak-7/README.md

 	GNU General Public Licence for more details.

 	You should have received a copy of the GNU General Public Licence along with this program.
-If not, see [GNU General Public Licence](http://www.gnu.org/licenses/).
+If not, see <http://www.gnu.org/licenses/>.